Hold Me, Thrill Me, Kiss Me: Other versions

-American songstress Connie Francis included a memorable version on her 1959 album The Exciting Connie Francis.
+American singer Connie Francis included a memorable version on her 1959 album The Exciting Connie Francis.

 Greek singer Nana Mouskouri released a version of the song produced by Quincy Jones in 1962.

 Dick and Dee Dee released a version of the song on their 1966 album, Songs We've Sung on Shindig.

 Shirley Bassey also covered the song on her 1969 album Does Anybody Miss Me.

 In 1977, Bobby Vinton released a version of the song on the album The Name Is Love and as a single.
 Vinton's version reached No. 43 on Billboard's Easy Listening chart.

 Hold Me, Thrill Me, Kiss Me was performed by She and Him and is featured on their fourth album Volume 3, in 2013.

 Nelson Riddle instrumental orchestral version from the 1961 album "Love Tide".

 Influence

-The song gave title for albums by Mel Carter (1965), Johnny Mathis (1977), and Gloria Estefan (1994), and was later referenced by U2's 1995 song "Hold Me, Thrill Me, Kiss Me, Kill Me".
+The song gave title for albums by Mel Carter (1965), Johnny Mathis (1977), and Gloria Estefan (1994), and was later referenced by U2's 1995 song "Hold Me, Thrill Me, Kiss Me, Kill Me", from the soundtrack of the film Batman Forever.

 Mel Carter's version was featured in the film named after the song, Hold Me, Thrill Me, Kiss Me.

 In the 1995 film, To Wong Foo, Thanks for Everything!
 Julie Newmar, a fragment of Johnny Mathis' recording backs an internal summit point.